 Find Free Legal Assistance

 View information about Legal Aid of North Carolina, which provides free civil legal services to low-income clients.
-Apply online, or find a local office by county, city, or map.
+Apply by phone or online, find a local office, and view information about free legal clinics.

 Find Legal Assistance